tushar-sharma/tushar-sharma.github.io/_posts/2023-05-01-us-h1b-visa-dropbox-experience.md

 Recently, I had to travel to India for personal reasons and decided to take advantage of the dropbox option.
 I booked an appointment at Delhi's VAC (Visa Application Center) located at the Shivaji Stadium Metro Station.

-Upon arriving at the VAC center, I learned that there were restrictions on carrying a bag or luggage, except for the necessary documents.
+There were restrictions on carrying a bag or luggage, except for the necessary documents.
 After going through security, I was able to head to the VAC center, which was three levels below ground level.

-To be prepared for the appointment, it's important to have the following documents in hand:

 ### Documents required